 Record withdrawals from the competition, enter results on official forms, and maintain records for team awards as appropriate.

-Report any violation to the Chief Referee on a signed card detailing the event and the Rule infringement.

 The Start

-All athletes competing in the event regardless of gender or Sport Class should be started at the same time and compete on the course simultaneously with the following exception: If the safety and manageability of such a start is in question due to number of athletes it is recommended that two (2) separate start times be used that separate athletes either by gender or by Sport Class.
-It is the responsibility of the Open Water Technical Delegate (TD) to make this decision.
+All Athletes competing in the Event regardless of gender or Sport Class should be started at the same time and compete on the course simultaneously with the following exception: If the safety and manageability of such a start is in question due to number of Athletes it is recommended that two (2) separate start times be used that separate Athletes either by gender or by Sport Class.
+It is the responsibility of the Open Water Technical Delegate to make this decision.